A La Ronde, National Trust, Exmouth, Devon

 Take yourself back to the 18th Century when ladies took the Grand Tour of Europe and opened their eyes to another world.
 This unique circular house, now run by the National Trust, offers ‘A Room with a View’ of the Exe estuary.

-Don’t miss this unique house which is just a short drive from Darts Farm.
-The tour of A La Ronde doesn’t take long.
-It’s a fantastic spot for a Devonshire Afternoon Tea because the views from the house of the Exe estuary are simply glorious.
+One of the things I particularly love about the house is its position.
+The gardens of A La Ronde are a fantastic spot for a Devonshire afternoon tea because the views from the house of the Exe estuary are simply glorious.

-The Foodie Travel GuideMeet the Ladies of the Grand Tour
+Meet the Ladies of the Grand Tour

 Visit the former home of Jane and Mary Parminter, two adventurous and wealthy second cousins who travelled together on the Grand Tour.
 Their extraordinary sixteen-sided house was decorated with feathers, seashells, seaweed and sand and filled with curiosities brought back from their travels.

-Take Tea With a View
+Take Afternoon Tea With a View

 The house is located in the fashionable and elegant sea-bathing resort of Exmouth where well-known residents included Viscountess Nelson.
 There’s a rumour that it was built on the site with its magnificent view overlooking the Exe Estuary, because the residents would see if Napoleonic soldiers invaded, something they were very afraid of.
 You, however, can simply relax and enjoy the view while having a Devon cream tea on the lawn.